1. What type and size of fridge-freezer do I need?

-- If you’ll need to store mostly fresh food, choose a model with a larger fridge/freezer ratio (70/30 or 60/40 split)
+- Want to store mainly fresh ingredients?
+Choose a model with a larger fridge to freezer ratio (70/30 or 60/40 split)

 2. Do you want to keep food fresher for longer?

-Your old fridge might have struggled to keep food fresh until the use by date, so you want to make sure you avoid wastage with your new model.
+Old fridges can sometimes struggle to keep food fresh until the use by date – so you’ll want to make sure you avoid wastage with your new model.

-- Keep fruit and veg at its best with Blue Light technology that mimics the sun’s rays
+- Keep fruit and veg fresh with Blue Light technology that mimics the sun’s rays

 - Store fresh foods with twin cooling that keeps the fridge at the optimum level of humidity

-- Ensure fish or meat stays at its best with fresh zones that keep it at the right temperature
+- Ensure fish or meat stays at its best with fresh zones that maintain the perfect temperature

-- Lock in nutrients with the Fast Chill setting
+- Lock in nutrients with Fast Chill settings

 3. Is it worth going for a frost-free model?